LG CordZero A9 vs. Dyson V10 Absolute Comparison

 Despite the lower airflow, the LG CordZero recorded higher decibel levels in the low and max settings.

-The variance isn’t as significant with the ear test, and I placed the sound meter farther with Dyson than in the LG experiment, so that’s also a factor.
+The variance isn’t as significant with the ear test, and I placed the sound meter farther away with Dyson than in the LG experiment, so that’s also a factor.

 More Dyson Comparison Articles